 Change partition size in Windows 11 with free partition tool

-To change partition size in Windows 11 laptop/desktop/tablet, NIUBI Partition Editor is better choice, because it has many advantages than Disk Management such as:
+To decrease and increase partition size in Windows 11 laptop/desktop/tablet, NIUBI Partition Editor is better choice, because it has many advantages than Disk Management such as:

 - It is able to resize both NTFS and FAT32 partitions.

 - It can make Unallocated space on either left or right side when shrinking partition.